-DataGrip displays databases and schemas that you selected to be displayed.
+DataGrip displays databases and schemas that you selected to be displayed in the Database Explorer.
 It can be useful if you have many databases and schemas.
 Also, by using this approach, you define which schemas you want to introspect.
 During introspection, DataGrip loads the metadata from the database and uses this data later.

 Create a schema